PGAProfessional.com logo

 Example: She played much better on the front nine/front/front side than on the back.

-(also "baseball, ten finger" grip) a method of holding the club using all ten fingers on the grip with no overlapping or interlocking fingers
+(also "10-finger, ten-finger" grip) a method of holding the club using all ten digits on the grip with no overlapping or interlocking fingers (sometimes erroneously referred to as the "baseball" grip, and rarely but more correctly called the "eight-finger" grip)

-Example: The relative position of the hands to the club's face is the same in a full finger/baseball/ten finger grip as it is in the other more popular overlapping and interlocking grips.
+Example: The relative position of the hands to the club's face is the same in a full-finger/10-finger/ten-finger grip as it is in the other more popular overlapping and interlocking grips.

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z